SebasSalamanca/Alien_invasion/README.md

 # Hello!
-Welcome to Alien Invasion game. :milky_way:
+Welcome to Alien Invasion game 👽

 This game was inspired by the [Python Crash Course](https://github.com/ehmatthes/pcc_3e) by Eric Matthes.